liangzheng816/OfficeDocs-SharePoint/migration/overview-of-the-sharepoint-migration-assessment-tool.md

 To disable a scan, locate the entry in the ScanDef.json file, and set *Enabled* to **false**.
 This setting is useful if there's a scan that your business doesn't care about.
 Disabling the scan reduces the overall execution time of SMAT.

-The following disables the Alerts scan.
+The following configuration disables the Alerts scan.

 `{ "Name": "Alerts", "Type": "AlertsScanner", "SupportedVersions": [ "2010", "2013", "2016" ], "ReportCategoryType": "SPSite", "Enabled": false }`